-Sheriff probes self defense claim of white woman who fatally shot Black neighbor in front of kids
+Sheriff probes self-defense claim of white woman who fatally shot Black neighbor in front of kids

 OCALA, Fla.
-(AP) — Authorities came under intense pressure Tuesday to bring charges against a white woman who killed a Black neighbor on her front doorstep as they navigated Florida’s divisive stand your ground law that provides considerable leeway to the suspect in making a claim of self defense.
+(AP) — Authorities came under intense pressure Tuesday to arrest and charge a white woman who killed a Black neighbor on her front doorstep in a case that has put Florida’s divisive stand your ground law back into the spotlight.

 About three dozen mostly Black protesters gathered outside the Marion County Judicial Center to demand that the shooter be arrested in the country’s latest flashpoint over race and gun violence.